agsb/u2forth.asm/README.md

           the leafs only contain bytecodes,

           the twigs only contains address to words.

+ The leafs are sequences (threads) of real cpu code without any calls or any jumps inside, else at end.

+ The twigs are sequences of reference address for calls executed in order.

+ In RiscV cpu opcodes, leafs are equivalent to link and leave, jal and jalr, and twigs to call and return, ;

   WARNING: Goal is create a small object code for make a handcraft assembled forth for atmega8